 “For an industry that is used to building increasingly larger plants that have a lifetime of many decades, this concept will not be easy to adapt,” the report explains.
 “Examples of [potential] flexibility include partnerships, cooperation, tolling arrangements, or more broadly designed research programs—as well as the design of smaller, more-flexible production units, since they have been already adopted by other industries, such as pharma companies.”

 Ultimately though, the most glaring adjustments being made in the chemical industry is the slow and steady fall in chemical product demand.
-It is the white elephant in the chemical company boardroom, and something that is unprecedented in the industry’s long history.
+It is the elephant in the chemical company boardroom, and something that is unprecedented in the industry’s long history.

 China’s aging population and a global reduction in the birth rate will also negatively impact the chemical industry.